jd4545/News-Project/README.md

 # Northcoders News API

-As part of the Nortcoders programme, I was set the task to create a backend api for a news app.
+As part of the Nortcoders 13-week programme, I was set the task to create a backend api for a news app.

 ## Project highlights:

-This project comprises the back end for my news app.

 - Designed using Javascript, making requests to a PSQL database.
 - Created using test-driven development (TDD) using Jest.